christophevg/human-parser-generator/README.md

 ### Pascal

-In the [`example/pascal`](example/pascal) folder I've started by writing a manual implementation [`pascal.cs`](example/pascal/pascal.cs), taking into account how I think this could be generated.
-The output of the example program, parses the example Pascal file and outputs an AST-like structure:
+In the [`example/pascal`](example/pascal) folder I've started by writing a manual implementation for the embryonal Pascal example, [`pascal.cs`](example/pascal/pascal.cs), taking into account how I think this could be generated.
+The output of the example program, parses the example Pascal file and outputs an AST-like structure.

 ```bash
 $ cd example/pascal